 Registering a New Compiler Engine in Cloud Native Compiler

-Since different versions of Azul Zulu Prime JVMs may require different compiled code, a Cloud Native Compiler must be able to produce different versions of compiled code simultaneously.
-You do not need to create a separate Cloud Native Compiler instance for each application or different Java version.
+Since different versions of Azul Zulu Prime JVMs may require different compiled code, Optimizer Hub’s Cloud Native Compiler must be able to produce different versions of compiled code simultaneously.
+You do not need to create a separate Optimizer Hub instance for each application or different Java version.

-Cloud Native Compiler (CNC) does not have its own compiler - it is just server-side infrastructure for running the JIT compiler that ships inside of Azul Zulu Prime Builds of OpenJDK.
-This compiler is uploaded to CNC from the JVM in the form of a Compiler Engine.
+Cloud Native Compiler does not have its own compiler - it is just server-side infrastructure for running the JIT compiler that ships inside of Azul Zulu Prime Builds of OpenJDK.
+This compiler is uploaded to Cloud Native Compiler from the JVM in the form of a Compiler Engine.

 Each version of Azul Zulu Prime JVM contains a signed Compiler Engine distributable.
-Cloud Native Compiler comes with the Compiler Engine for Azul Zulu Prime JDK 21.09.1.0 pre-installed.
-You can manually upload other Compiler Engines to your Cloud Native Compiler or let the JVM auto-upload any missing compiler engines on startup.
+The JVM auto-uploads any missing compiler engine on startup.
 Compiler Engines are signed to prevent malicious versions of Compiler Engines from being installed.

-For JVMs connecting to CNC in the same Kubernetes cluster, or connecting to CNC that is fronted by an external load-balancer, auto-uploading works with no additional configuration.
+For JVMs connecting to Cloud Native Compiler in the same Kubernetes cluster, or connecting to Cloud Native Compiler that is fronted by an external load-balancer, auto-uploading works with no additional configuration.

-For JVMs connecting to CNC in an external Kubernetes cluster with no external load-balancer, pass the IP address and port of Cloud Native Compiler’s gateway service in the
+For JVMs connecting to Cloud Native Compiler in an external Kubernetes cluster with no external load-balancer, pass the IP address and port of Cloud Native Compiler’s gateway service in the

 --XX:CNCEngineUploadAddress flag.
 See Connecting a JVM to a Cloud Native Compiler for how to get the IP address of the